-Applications to include debt instruments or loans into Tier II capital are required to be accompanied with the original copy or a notarized copy of the applicable agreement(s) or, if an applicable agreement is not yet signed, a draft of such agreement (with submission of its original or a notarized copy to BRSA within five business days of the signing of the agreement).
-If the interest rate is not explicitly indicated in the loan agreement or the prospectus of the debt instrument (borçlanma aracı izahnamesi), or if the interest rate is excessively high compared to that of similar loans or debt instruments, then the BRSA might not authorize the inclusion of the loan or debt instrument in the calculation of Tier II capital.
+Applications to include debt instruments or loans into Tier II capital are required to be accompanied with the original copy or a notarized copy of the applicable agreement(s) or, if an applicable agreement is not yet signed, a draft of such agreement (with submission of its original or notarized copy to the BRSA within five business days following the signing date of such agreement).
+The amendments to the 2013 Equity Regulation, which entered into force on March 31, 2016, provide that if the terms of the executed loan agreement or debt instrument contain different provisions than the draft thereof so provided to the BRSA, then a written statement of the board of directors confirming that such difference does not affect Tier II capital qualifications is required to be submitted to the BRSA within five business days following the signing date of such loan agreement or the issuance date of such debt instrument.
+If the applicable interest rate is not explicitly indicated in such loan agreement or the prospectus of such debt instrument (borçlanma aracı izahnamesi), as applicable, or if such interest rate is excessively high compared to that of similar loans or debt instruments, then the BRSA might not authorize the inclusion of the loan or debt instrument in the calculation of Tier II capital.